Thursday, March 30, 2006

 Sunday, March 05, 2006

-Ah, the lovely Carmine
+Ah, The Lovely Carmine

 Until The Sun Set

 The wind whistled in our ears, so we didn't talk much, just listened.
 We just lay there and enjoyed the snow-dome-effect from that view from the centre of the oval.
 It was just like we were looking up from the inside, for a change.
+The gentle sun shone.

 We hugged.
 We kissed.
 We lay all over each other.
-Camine is nice to pash.
-The dope made our heads fuzzy and our bodies heavy on the green grass, We were disturbed by an old couple, the only people who walked by, all afternoon, and it must have looked like we were a couple.
+Carmine is nice to pash.
+The dope made our heads fuzzy and our bodies heavy on the green grass.

-Camine said he hadn't had physical contact in... he couldn't remember how long.
+Carmine said he hadn't had physical contact in... he couldn't remember how long.

 Chatterbox